Kostiantyn-Nagornyi/microservices-intro/README.md

 ![Module2_Task3_9.jpg](screenshot/Module2_Task3_9.jpg)

 ##### 4d. **Sub-task 4: Deployment history**
-   As you deployed a new version of your application, you can see the history of your deployments.
-Your task is to roll back to previous version of your deployment without changing your manifest files.
+As you deploy a new version of your application, you can see the history of your deployments.
+Your task is to roll back to the previous version of your deployment without changing your manifest files.
-Put in comments the solution of this task.
+Put in comments the solution to this task.

 - The rollout history

 ![Module2_Task4_0.jpg](screenshot/Module2_Task4_0.jpg)

-   - The rollout process is given on screenshot below:
+- The rollout process is given in the screenshot below:

 ![Module2_Task4_1.jpg](screenshot/Module2_Task4_1.jpg)

 ![Module2_Task4_2.jpg](screenshot/Module2_Task4_2.jpg)

 - The result of deployment rollback

 ![Module2_Task4_3.jpg](screenshot/Module2_Task4_3.jpg)

 ![Module2_Task4_4.jpg](screenshot/Module2_Task4_4.jpg)

-#### At this point the module 2 could be considered as resolved.
+#### At this point, Module 2 could be considered as resolved.